mitchglass97/calculator/README.md

 ### To-do list
 Some improvements could be made.
-- [] Show the entire current expression on the display
+- [ ] Show the entire current expression on the display
-- [] Add comma's to numbers as they are being entered
+- [ ] Add comma's to numbers as they are being entered
+- [ ] Delete/backspace button
+- [ ] Add keyboard support